SkafteNicki/dtu_mlops/s7_deployment/apis.md

 !!! info "Core Module"

 Before we can get deployment of our models we need to understand concepts such as APIs and requests.
-The core reason for this is that we need a new abstraction layer on top of our applications that are not python specific.
-While Python is the defacto language for machine learning, we cannot expect everybody else to use it and in particular we cannot expect network protocols (both locally and external) to be able to communicate with our python programs out of the box.
+The core reason for this is that we need a new abstraction layer on top of our applications that are not Python-specific.
+While Python is the defacto language for machine learning, we cannot expect everybody else to use it and in particular, we cannot expect network protocols (both locally and external) to be able to communicate with our Python programs out of the box.
-For this reason we need to understand requests, in particular HTTP requests and how to create APIs that can interact with those requests.
+For this reason, we need to understand requests, in particular HTTP requests and how to create APIs that can interact with those requests.

 ## Requests

 When we are talking about requests, we are essentially talking about the communication method used in client-server types of architectures.
-As shown in the image below, in this architecture the client (user) is going to send *requests* to a server (our machine learning application) and the server will give a *response*.
-For example the user may send a request of getting the class of a specific image, which our application will do and then send back the response in terms of a label.
+As shown in the image below, in this architecture, the client (user) is going to send *requests* to a server (our machine learning application) and the server will give a *response*.
+For example, the user may send a request to get the class of a specific image, which our application will do and then send back the response in terms of a label.

 <figure markdown>